 There’s a new kit in town when it comes to colorectal cancer screening.

-The fecal immunochemical test (FIT) replaced the fecal occult blood test (FOBT) last year in Ontario.
+The fecal immunochemical test (FIT) replaced the fecal occult blood test (FOBT) in 2019 in Ontario.

 Both tests check for hidden blood in the stool, which can be a sign of colorectal cancer or pre-cancerous polyps.